lvhengani/sen2cor_docker/README.md

 This is a docker for sen2cor, a prototype processor for processing Sentinel 2 Level 1C to Level 2A.
-The orginal sen2cor installer can be downloaded from [ESA STEP](http://step.esa.int/main/third-party-plugins-2/sen2cor/) When using this docker there is no need to download the original installer, simply follow the instructions on how to use.
+The orginal sen2cor installer can be downloaded from [ESA STEP](http://step.esa.int/main/third-party-plugins-2/sen2cor/).

+When using this docker there is no need to download the original installer, simply follow the instructions on how to use below.

 ## Using the docker ##

-First clone the repository into your local machine, assuming you have git isntalled into your machine.
+First clone the repository into your local machine, assuming you have git installed into your machine.

 ~~~
 git clone https://github.com/lvhengani/sen2cor_docker
 ~~~

-On the docker-compose file `docker-compose.yml` file change the volumes accordingly except the wrapper.
+To use the container as it is, create directories `~/Documents/Sentinel/2/archives` and `~/Documents/Sentinel/2/unzipped_scenes`.
+These paths are set in the `.env` file.

 ~~~
-  - ~/Documents/Sentinel/2/archives:/var/sentinel2_data/archives:rw # archived_data_in_pc:archived_data_in_docker_image
-  - ~/Documents/Sentinel/2/unzipped_scenes:/var/sentinel2_data/unzipped_scenes #unzipped_data_in_pc:unzipped_data_in_docker_image
+archives=~/Documents/Sentinel/2/archives
+unzipped_scenes=~/Documents/Sentinel/2/unzipped_scenes
 ~~~

-If you decide to use the container as it is, create a directory `~/Documents/Sentinel/2/archives` and `~/Documents/Sentinel/2/unzipped_scenes`.

-The first volume is a full path to the Sentinel data archives/repository (.zip).
+The first volume `~/Documents/Sentinel/2/archives` is a full path to the Sentinel data archives repository (.zip).
-The second volume is a full path to a repository with unzipped scenes (.SAFE).
+The second volume `~/Documents/Sentinel/2/unzipped_scenes` is a full path to a repository with unzipped scenes (.SAFE).

+If you decide to store the data elsewhere edit the paths on the provided `.env` file but make sure that the paths exists.

 To build, run the command: